SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 the function finishes its execution and returns the current value of ``greeting``.

 You can call the ``greet(person:)`` function multiple times with different input values.
-The example above shows what happens if it is called with an input value of ``"Anna"``, and an input value of ``"Brian"``.
+The example above shows what happens if it's called with an input value of ``"Anna"``, and an input value of ``"Brian"``.
 The function returns a tailored greeting in each case.